Bending machine (manufacturing)

+a 1950's bending machine for making Leaf springs.

 CNC bending

 CNC bending machines are developed for high flexibility and low setup times.
 Those machines are able to bend single pieces as well as small batches with the same precision and efficiency as series-produced parts in an economical way.

 Universal bending machines – modular construction

 Universal bending machines consists of a basic machine that can be adjusted with little effort and used for a variety of bends.
 A simple plug-in system supports quick and easy exchange of tools.

 The basic machine consists of a CNC-operated side stop, a work bench, and software for programming and operating.
 Its modular construction offers an affordable entry into the bending technology, because after an initial investment the machine can be customized and extended later without any conversion.
 That means the basic machine delivers a bending stroke, and the tool determines the kind of bending.